 Cali – If you are looking to experience the birthplace of salsa and get a completely different city feel, Cali is for you.
 As you can expect, the city really shows it’s side in the evening so don’t exhaust yourself too much during the day.

 Salento – Coffee lovers rejoice!
 Salento and the coffee triangle is for you.
 Don’t skip this spot for some unmatched misty mountain climate and coffee fincas.
 Yes its popular, but WORTH every minute.
 Go get your buzz on.

 Want to stay in Colombia longer?
 Want to continue traveling longer?
-Consider reading my guide on how to extend your trip and travel forever (longer).
+Consider reading my guide on how to backpack longer.
 Surprisingly enough, people don’t realize how much easier it really is until they start and recognize what’s out there available too them.